samba-team/samba/README.md

 WEBSITE
 -------

-A Samba WWW site has been setup with lots of useful info.
+A Samba website has been setup with lots of useful info.
 Connect to:

 https://www.samba.org/

-As well as general information and documentation, this also has searchable archives of the mailing list and a user survey that shows who else is using this package.
+As well as general information and documentation, this also has searchable archives of the mailing list and links to other useful resources such as the wiki.